polotno-project/polotno-site/docs/element.md

 title: Element
 ---

-`Element` represents a graphical object on the page.
+`Element` represents a graphical object on the page or group.
 An element can have one of these types:

 - `text`
 - `image`
 - `svg`
+- `group`

 ```js
 const element = store.activePage.addElement({